Archive for November, 2008

 We’ve also heard you can use a spoon or fork to fluff the rug afterwards, but we’ve never had to resort to that second step since the ice cube seems to work thoroughly enough without any poking or prodding.
 Oh and many a wool rug is supposedly not the best match for water, but the small amount of liquid contained in the ice cube has never hurt any of our 100% wool ones (like the one pictured above- from JC Penney by the way).
 Anyone else found success with this trick?
 Anyone have another one up their sleeve to share?

-… cause we’re done with our latest swift and simple DIY project.
+Somebody put a cork in us, because we’re done with our latest swift and simple DIY project.
 We wanted to create a convenient little bulletin board in the kitchen to keep favorite recipes and meal ideas on hand (and on our mind- anything in a recipe book is so far out of sight that it’s immediately forgotten).
 But we also didn’t want our collection of clippings to clutter things up in the kitchen.

 Our solution?
 A hidden pin board that we created in around ten minutes for under $5.
 And all we needed were a four-pack of cork tiles from Target (snagged for less than 5 clams) and a bunch of push pins (which we already had in our junk drawer).
 The cork tiles came with little self adhesive squares for easy hanging, so the entire process was fast and furious.

 Here’s what we started with: a blank interior door, a pile of cork squares, and a stack of recipes and easy make ahead meals that we’re constantly forgetting about:

 In minutes I had my first tile up on the door.
 Other than making sure that the cork square was super straight before sticking it on, this step was no sweat.

 I decided I wanted a bit of space between the tiles, and determined just by holding them up that three squares would fit perfectly on the door with a little breathing room between ‘em.
 Houston, we have a pin board.